 Students must eat in their designated lunch area.
 Students need to bring a lunch and drink, napkin and any utensils.
-Vending machines are available for middle school students on a daily basis.
+A snack bar is made available for middle school students only on a daily basis.

 Textbooks

 Textbooks are provided by GCA.
 The teacher will assign books to students by number and the condition of the book will be recorded.
 Charges will be assessed at the end of the year for damages according to the following: